nodro7/angular-mydatepicker/README.md

 ### toggleCalendar function

 Closes the calendar if it is open and opens the calendar if it is closed.
+Returns __true__ if the operation was open the calendar, otherwise returns __false__.
 Example of the __toggleCalendar__ function is [here](https://github.com/kekeh/angular-mydatepicker/wiki/call-function-of-the-directive).

 ### clearDate function